 - Transfer the popcorn to the prepared baking sheet and bake for about 30 minutes.
-Remove from the oven and let cool a few minutes, the popcorn will become crunchy.
+Remove from the oven and let cool for a few minutes; the popcorn will become crunchy.

 - Maple popcorn will keep for up to two weeks stored in an airtight container at room temperature.